 Sugarloaf Mountain: This trail is a 4.4 mile lightly trafficked out-and-back trail located near North Stratford, New Hampshire that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and nature trips and is best used from May until October.

-Monadnock Mountain: Begins moderately through a small meadow and continues into a young forest following a scenic brook, long log bridge, and rocky ledges.
+Monadnock Mountain: This trail is currently CLOSED please use Middle Mountain (ALTERNATE HIKE).
+Begins moderately through a small meadow and continues into a young forest following a scenic brook, long log bridge, and rocky ledges.
 From there, the trail begins its persistent steep climb upward over the rocky footing.
 At the summit, 3,150 feet, all that remains of the burned fire warden’s cabin is the chimney and foundation; but the fire tower is still functional and provides panoramic views of the Connecticut River Valley as well as Vermont’s Green Mountains and New Hampshire’s White Mountain Range.
-This trail is about 2.3 miles one way, fit for moderate and advanced hikers.
+This trail is about 2.3 miles one way, fit for moderate and advanced hiking enthusiasts.

 The trailhead and parking can be found on Route 102, Vt.
 Take Bridge Street in Colebrook, follow to the end.
 Take left at the stop sign and there is a pull-off on the left-hand side of the road.
 Hikers can park there.
 About a two-hour hike, the old fire tower is situated atop the mountain allowing one to view two states.